-The Enter button is used to input machine parameters and enter vertical stops.
-Refer to the Programming section in the Operating Instructions chapter of this manual.
-The Enter button also clears faults and errors form the display after the fault cause or condition has been cleared.
+The Enter button is used to input machine parameters and enter vertical or horizontal stops.
+Refer to the Programming section in the Operation chapter of this manual.
+The Enter button also clears faults and errors form the display after the condition has been cleared.